firetofficial/android-webapp-restapi-crud/README.md

 - Android Studio: For developing the Android application frontend.
 - MySQL Workbench: For managing and designing the MySQL database backend.
 - Eclipse: For development purposes, possibly utilized alongside Android Studio or for other aspects of the project.
-- Postman: For testing and debugging the REST API endpoints."
+- Postman: For testing and debugging the REST API endpoints.

 ### Creating A Pull Request